parekhreena/devdocs/guides/v2.0/extension-dev-guide/package_module.md

 </table>

-The following example is a `composer.json` file for a module:
+The following is an example of a `composer.json` file for a module:

 {% highlight JSON %}
 {